-- Resuscitation should be initiated on all premature infants who meet the following criteria: - Weight: > 500 gms or 1 pound and Gestational Age: ≥ 20-24 weeks - •If naloxone considered for persistent respiratory depression, HR and color must first be restored - Avoid naloxone for neonates whose mothers are suspected of long-term exposure to opiods - Note: Manage the patient's airway with proper airway positioning, simple airway adjuncts, suctioning, and BVM ventilation as necessary.
-Consider Advanced Airway Management (page 114) if BVM ventilation is not adequate. - •Use an LBRT to determine pediatric drug doses (Shown underlined on the algorithm)
+- Pediatric Routine Medical Care - Resuscitation should be initiated on all premature infants who meet the following criteria: - Weight: > 500 gms or 1 pound and Gestational Age: ≥ 20-24 weeks - If naloxone considered for persistent respiratory depression, HR and color must first be restored - •Avoid naloxone for neonates whose mothers are suspected of long-term exposure to opiods - •Use an LBRT to determine pediatric medication dosages (Shown underlined on the algorithm) - Note: Manage the patient's airway with proper airway positioning, simple airway adjuncts, suctioning, and BVM ventilation as necessary.
+Consider Advanced Airway Management (page 110) if BVM ventilation is not adequate.